Glean¶

 - Relevance: Superior search ranking compared to basic app-specific search.

-- Security: Robust enterprise-grade security, including SOC2 compliance and deep permission integration.
+- Security: Robust enterprise-grade security (Glean Protect), including SOC2 compliance and deep permission integration.

-- Actionable AI: Moves beyond just finding files to answering questions and performing tasks via agents.
+- Actionable AI: Moves beyond just finding files to performing tasks via agent orchestration and the Agentic Engine.

 Limitations¶